beigeworm/PicoLogger-Hardware-Keylogger/README.md

 **Web UI Secure Login**

-For the Web UI and Pass Manager menu, any user is required to authenticate in the Web UI.
+For the Web UI and Pass Manager menu on screen, any user is required to authenticate in the Web UI.
 1. Goto `http://192.168.42.1` to login.
 2. Enter your credentials (Default USERNAME > `admin` PASSWORD > `password`)
 3. Once authenticated you can navigate the Web UI and access the Pass Manager menu.